 I’ve always believed that one should work to live, not live to work.
 That means you work to support the lifestyle you want to have.
 You don’t work to buy the things you think you should have but never have time to enjoy.
-When it comes down to it, time is our most precious asset, our most important investment — not a new car, not an overpriced house.
+When it comes down to it, time is our most precious asset, our most important investment — not a new car, not a bigger (and more expensive) house.

 I don’t need to sock away a million dollars for my future imaginary retirement; I’d rather take a semi-retirement now, while I’m young and healthy and able to explore all that life has to offer.
 I want to be the Mexican fisherman who strums guitar in his village… relishing every year that I have, not just the last 20 years.
 I feel sad for retirees in their 60s and beyond who spent their entire lives working and saving like dogs, reluctant to take their much deserved vacation days, only to find themselves stressed with health issues and unable to enjoy their golden years.
 (Hell, I even know people in their 30s who are like this now.)
 But that’s another story.